 2010(1st of Kislev, 5771): Rosh Chodesh Kislev

-2010: “Jazz singer and WWII USO champion Hannah Block wass awarded North Carolina’s Order of the Long Leaf Pine.”
+2010: “Jazz singer and WWII USO champion Hannah Block is awarded North Carolina’s Order of the Long Leaf Pine.”

-2010: Mark Help “was awarded the 2010 Salvatori Prize in the American Founding by Clarmont Institute.
+2010: Mark Helprin “was awarded the 2010 Salvatori Prize in the American Founding by Clarmont Institute.

 2011: Dan Byman author of “A High Price: The Triumphs and Failures of Israeli Counterterrorism” and Jennifer Griffin and Greg Myre co-authors of “This Burning Land: Lessons Learned from the Front Lines of the Transformed Israeli-Palestinian Conflict” are scheduled to take part in Panel Discussion at the JCC of Northern Virginia’s Book Festival